gordon-cs/gordon-360-api/README.md

 ##### POST

-`api/wellness` Sends an answer boolean to the database that specifies whether a student is symptomatic or not, true =  Symptomatic, false = not symptomatic
+`api/wellness` Sends an answer boolean to the database that specifies whether a student is symptomatic or not: true = symptomatic, false = not symptomatic.